Women of the Prehistoric Planet: Themes

 Race relations are the film's overarching theme, although its approach to the subject has been typically criticized in retrospect.

 "... a blatant social commentary on race relations (from a mid-60s point of view).
 Even though the screenplay tries to preach fairness, some of the subtle signals send contradictory messages.
 The crew members of the Cosmos are portrayed as superior.
 The Centaurians as inferior.
 The crew are clearly all-white.
 They dress in tidy white uniforms with snappy cravats.
 They are in control, follow orders, and are concerned for others.
 The Centaurians are "rustic," (and all played by asians) Their outfits are sleeveless.
 Their men are hotheads and trouble makers. (their women are nice, though).
 Even the "progressive" notion of Tang being the mixed-race son of a "white" and a Centaurian, is undermined by his apparent comfort at being a cave man.
 Subtle signal: "They" are savages at heart.

-"The real subject matter of the film is race relations, with the "Centaurians" all being played by Asian actors and the "Humans" all played by whites and the message is that different races can and should get along.
-This is a noble sentiment of course, but the movie around it is both incredibly clunky, unintentionally condescending and has an incredibly lazy twist at the end."